 BBQ Salad Recipe

 Using a mixture of meats makes the salad more interesting.
-Meat that has been previously marinated is absolutely fine – the smokier and more barbecue flavoured the better!
+Meat previously marinated is absolutely fine – the smokier and more barbecue flavored, the better!

-- 2 handfuls left over mixed BBQ meat, such as beef steak, chicken or pork
+- 2 handfuls of leftover mixed BBQ meat, such as beef steak, chicken, or pork

-- 4 handfuls mixed salad leaves, including peppery rocket or watercress
+- 4 handfuls of mixed salad leaves, including peppery rocket or watercress

 - 2 fresh tomatoes, diced

-- 1 small pack croutons, white or wholemeal
+- 1 small pack of croutons, white or wholemeal

 - Creamy blue cheese dressing